-Cambodia’s capital has a bit of an odd reputation among travelers.
-Most come to Phnom Penh only briefly,and only to see the genocide memorials.
-While these are definitely insightful and must-sees, you’ve got to sympathize with this city being known mainly for its ‘dark past’ and not for what it is today.
+Cambodia’s capital has a bit of an odd reputation among travelers: most come to Phnom Penh only briefly, and many come only to see the genocide memorials.
+While these museums are definitely insightful and must-sees, you’ve really got to sympathize with this city being known mainly for its dark past and not for what it is today.

-Please scroll forth for some visual impressions, or check out my Cambodia travel guide for more travel tips.
+The following are just some photos I took on my recent visit, along with some quick and unpolished commentary.
+Please scroll forth for some brief visual impressions, or check out my Cambodia travel guide for more travel tips for Cambodia at large.

 Much of downtown Phnom Penh looks like this; low-rise buildings, lots of tuk-tuks passing by, webs of telephone cables.
 It does have a certain charm, doesn’t it?